ZST: ZST GP

 On November 23, 2003, "ZST GP Opening" was held in Tokyo.

 On May 17, 2008, ZST announced a major partnership with DEEP.
 The partnership will allow the two organizations to co-promote shows, share fighters and eventually unify the organizations.

+Following its partnership with Deep, ZST continued to hold regular events throughout the 2010s, including its numbered ZST series, the developmental SWAT! series and amateur PRE STAGE events.
+The promotion expanded its championship divisions and continued to develop fighters who went on to compete in larger Japanese organizations.
+ZST held its 10th anniversary event in 2012 and continued its regular event schedule into the late 2010s, eventually reaching ZST 70 in April 2021.

+ZST's most recent event was ZST 70, held on April 18, 2021.
+The organization has not held an event since.

 Rules

 ZST Rule

 Bouts consist of three rounds with a rest period of one and a half minutes.
 The first and second rounds are five minutes in duration and the third round is three minutes in duration, but the third round is an extra round.
 Punches, elbow strikes, knees and kicks are allowed to the head and body when both fighters are standing.
 On the ground punches, elbow strikes, knees and kicks are only allowed to the body.
 Bouts are not judged.
 In the event that the bout goes the full-time, the bout is ruled a draw.

 Grappling rule (GT-F Rule)

 Bouts consist of two rounds with a rest period of one and two minutes.
 The first and second rounds are five minutes in duration.
 The positioning is not regarded for scoring as important factor and any motions including clinching and holding which impedes bouts are prohibited.
 GT-F came from "Grappling Tournament - Featherweight".